 Where would we be without garlic?
 Pungent when raw, mellow when cooked, it adds a delicious aroma and deep flavor to so many dishes.
 Yet beyond garlic's ability to turn recipes from good to great, there's another reason to love this workhorse of an ingredient: From a storage standpoint, it's one of the most low-maintenance foods you can have in your kitchen.
 Garlic benefits from a pretty hands-off approach: Give it the air and space it needs, and it'll love you back.

 The first thing you need to remember about storing garlic is that it keeps best when kept together.
 Resist the temptation to break the cloves off the bulb until you're ready to use them, and leave them together, covered in their paper covering.
 They'll stay fresh longer this way—we've seen them keep well up to six months!
 And if you're lucky enough to pick up garlic with the long stems still attached, try this tip from Ed Fraser of Fraser's Garlic Farm in western New York: He ties it up in a bundle or braids it, hangs it in his kitchen, and breaks off cloves as needed.

-Second, don't fret too much about what kind of container you keep the garlic in.
+Don't fret too much about what kind of container you keep the garlic in.
 A terra-cotta or ceramic container specifically designed for garlic storage is great, but so is a paper or mesh bag, a wire basket, or even just a simple bowl.
 The goal is to encourage the circulation of dry air, which is why a plastic bag is a no-no since it seals in moisture.

 Why keep garlic away from light and moisture?
 These conditions contribute to sprouting (which doesn't necessarily mean the garlic has spoiled, but sprouted garlic—you'll know it by its small green shoots—can taste bitter) and mold growth.

-Now, if you've peeled more cloves than you need, the fridge is actually the best place to store them—wrap them in plastic or put them in a sealed bag or container for up to a week.
+If you've peeled more cloves than you need, the fridge is the best place to store them—wrap them in plastic or put them in a sealed bag or container for up to a week.
 Chopped generally doesn't last more than a day in the fridge, but you can eke out another two or so days if you cover it in olive oil.
-The truth is, though, leftover peeled garlic rarely needs to be stored, since adding a bit more garlic to whatever you're cooking probably won't hurt.
+(Don't leave it for more than that, though, cautions Fraser, as the oil can grow mold.)